BuchPa/NumSim16/README.md

 #........#
 ##########
 ```

+Please note that the flag field should have the same size as determined by the size parameters.
+The implementation of the fluid simulation uses halo cells to represent the boundaries.
+So with a size of 10 by 10 the inner domain is actually 8 by 8 cells big.
+The cell width is calculated by the inner domain.
+So here each cell would be 1/8 of the domain length wide.

 The dots represent fluid cells.
 These are basically empty space.
 The pound sign represent NOSLIP boundaries, which are also used for obstacles.
 NOSLIP means, that the fluid will stick to the boundary cells so that the velocity is zero exactly at the boundary line.
 The supported cell types are:
 * '.' : Fluid